jsas4coding/pma-up/README.md

 ## License

+This project is licensed under the MIT License.

+It is provided "as is", without warranty of any kind.

-This project is licensed but not actively maintained as an open community project.
+The repository is public, but not actively maintained as a community-driven project.

-Use at your own discretion.
+Use at your own risk and discretion.